saarasio/enroute/README.md

 What makes it easy is simple REST APIs to configure the Standalone gateway or CRDs to configure the Kubernetes Ingress Gateway.
 Plugins provide the ability to add fine-grained route-level or global policies and traffic control.

 As Envoy is being widely accepted as a next-gen proxy, EnRoute is deployed in production use at companies.
-EnRoute is an actively maintained project and community edition supports Advanced Rate Limiting.
+EnRoute is an actively maintained project and community edition supports Advanced Rate Limiting and JWT.

 #### How is EnRoute different?